morgayle-ngt/Go-advanced-use-cases/README.md

-# Go Streaming Service CI/CD with GitHub Actions
+# Go use cases for enterprise, cloud, streaming, and research projects

 This project demonstrates the use of GitHub Actions to automate Continuous Integration and Continuous Deployment (CI/CD) workflows for a Go-based project.
 The workflows cover a range of use cases from testing and building Go applications to deploying them on Kubernetes and managing infrastructure with Terraform.